pGerhart/Fully-Adaptive-Two-Round-Threshold-Schnorr-From-DDH/Readme.md

 # Fully-Adaptive Two-Round Threshold Schnorr Prototype

 This repository contains a prototype implementation accompanying the paper
-**Fully-Adaptive Two-Round Threshold Schnorr Signatures from DDH**.
+> **Fully-Adaptive Two-Round Threshold Schnorr Signatures from DDH**
+> Paul Gerhart, Davide Li Calsi, Luigi Russo, and Dominique Schröder
+> EUROCRYPT 2025

 **⚠️ Prototype Disclaimer**
 This code is intended solely for research and benchmarking.